 About Me

 I am a Research Scientist on the Alignment team at FAIR, Meta.
 I work with Dr. Jason Weston on Reasoning, Memory, and Alignment of Large Language Models.
+Most of my current research focuses on finding better recipes for improving post-training and reasoning in LLMs.

 Recent News